manuel-192/Antergos/antergos-installer-fixes/README.md

 </pre>
 You can also give your list of packages to remove as parameters to fix-packages-xml.
 <br><br>
-If you find any new installer issues, please report them at [Antergos forum](https://forum.antergos.com/category/3/installation).
+If you find any new installer issues, please report them at the [Antergos forum](https://forum.antergos.com/category/3/installation).

 ## Changes: